 This fully online program is approved by the Board of Behavioral Sciences (BBS) for licensure as a LPCC in the state of California.
 Courses last 8 to 16 weeks.
 A schedule can be developed to accommodate two to three year completion plans.

 The curriculum integrates both theory and practice, grounded in Christian principles.
 Sound research skills, theoretical teaching, practical application, and clinical training are central to the curriculum.
 The faculty guides students through academic studies, clinical courses, self-assessment measures, and professional development, all of which provide a rich educational experience.
 Faculty members are current practitioners who bring their professional experiences to the classroom.

 In addition to academic course requirements, students are placed in community-based clinical training sites where they undergo real-world training experiences with diverse clientele.
 The students work with supervisors who have had specific training in mental health supervision and meet rigorous supervision standards.
-The Counseling Psychology program at HIU accepts students from around the world and is dedicated to training students to work with diverse populations.
+The MSC program at HIU accepts students from around the world and is dedicated to training students to work with diverse populations.

 The program meets the educational requirements of the BBS in California, including the requirements of the Business and Professions Code, Section 4999.32 and 4999.33.
 Graduates may sit for their licensing examination upon completion of the necessary 3,000 supervised hours.